-When setting the remuneration paid to employees, we do not differentiate by irrelevant criteria such as gender but rely exclusively on aspects such as qualification, professional experience or training.
+When setting the remuneration of employees, we do not differentiate by gender but focus exclusively on aspects such as qualification, professional experience and training.
 Regular analyses of the base salary and remuneration ratios for women and men in comparable positions ensure the necessary transparency.
 Variable remuneration is paid exclusively on a performance basis, as measured by reviews and the extent to which predefined targets have been reached.